MarcvdSluys/SolTrack-Python/README.md

-SolTrack was originally written in C/C++ by [Marc van der Sluys](http://marc.vandersluys.nl) of the department of astrophysics of the Radboud University Nijmegen, the Netherlands and the Sustainable energy research group of the HAN University of Applied Sciences in Arnhem, the Netherlands (now at the Netherlands Institute for Nuclear and High-Energy Physics (Nikhef) and the Institute for Gravitational and Subatomic Physics (GRASP) at Utrecht University in the Netherlands), and Paul van Kan of the Sustainable energy research group of the HAN University of Applied Sciences in Arnhem, the Netherlands.
+SolTrack was originally written in C/C++ by [Marc van der Sluys](http://marc.vandersluys.nl) of the department of astrophysics of the Radboud University Nijmegen, the Netherlands and the Sustainable energy research group of the HAN University of Applied Sciences in Arnhem, the Netherlands (now at the Netherlands Institute for Nuclear and High-Energy Physics (Nikhef) in Amsterdam and the Institute for Gravitational and Subatomic Physics (GRASP) at Utrecht University in the Netherlands), and Paul van Kan of the Sustainable energy research group of the HAN University of Applied Sciences in Arnhem, the Netherlands.
 The code has now been translated to pure Python and can be used under the conditions of the EUPL 1.2 licence.

 SolTrack can perform up to 1.5 million position calculations per second on a single 3.4 GHz core of my laptop (the [C version of SolTrack](http://soltrack.sourceforge.net/) is about twice as fast) with an accuracy of